5 former officers charged with federal civil rights violations in Tyre Nichols beating death

 The indictment accuses the officers of gathering after the beating and saying, among other things, that “I thought when he wasn’t going to fall, we about to kill this man.”
 The indictment does not specify which officer made that statement.

-The indictment also alleges that the officers falsely stated that he actively resisted arrest at the scene of the beating and that he that he grabbed on Smith’s protective vest and pulled on the officers’ duty belts.
+The indictment also alleges the officers falsely stated Nichols actively resisted arrest at the scene of the beating and that he grabbed on Smith’s protective vest and pulled on the officers’ duty belts.

-A hearing was set for Friday morning in a federal lawsuit filed by Nichols’ mother against the five officers, the city of Memphis and its police department.
-The officers then are scheduled to appear in state court Friday afternoon.
+A hearing was set for Friday morning in a federal lawsuit filed by Nichols’ mother against the five ex-officers, the city of Memphis and its police department.
+The former officers then are scheduled to appear in state court Friday afternoon.

 The Justice Department announced an investigation in July into how Memphis Police Department officers use force and conduct arrests, one of several "patterns and practices" investigations it has undertaken in other U.S. cities.